epw/consensus/consensus_voices.md

 # Status Tracks

+\begin{Narrator}

 Many things in Consensus have a sort of progression.
 Even if individual events aren’t precisely connected, one layers on top of another, getting more and more intense until reaching a breaking point.

-To represent this, Consensus uses Status Codes similar to those used in medical transport, ranging from Code 50 down to Code N.
+To represent this, Consensus uses Status Codes similar to those used in medical transport, ranging from Code 50 down to Code N. They're described here first, and other Status Tracks are shaped by these standards.

 ## Harm and Healing

-Every playbook has a section labeled "Health," which is the primary status track players will keep track of for their PCs.
+Every playbook has a section labeled "Health," which is the primary status track each Mage's player will keep track of.
 These are directly based off the medical transport codes listed below:

 * **Code 50** Basic transport (not serious)